SergeyZhuravlev/QuiltingHelp/README.md

 # QuiltingHelp

-Application with image segmentation that help for patchwork or quilting.
+Application helps for patchwork or quilting.
+Using image segmentation with opencv.
+Windows only for now.
+Under construction.
+Completely useless for now